craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Local Lore/First Invasion of Orcus.md

 # Chapter Two - Agrandica, the Northwestern Thief Lord

-His assessment was correct, as it seemed always to be, and the party reached their destination before nightfall, passing huts and teepees before reaching the larger
+His assessment was correct, as it seemed always to be.
+The party reached their destination before nightfall, passing huts and teepees of wood and leather - the large leaved trees of the savanna providing a much desired barrier to the beating heat of the sun - before reaching the larger and more permanent structures in the center of Ahaustin.

+"I really don't want to see her again," Phnipper continued, "She never apologized for last time.
+I don't even think she's really sorry."

+"She leads a gang nation at war with the world.
+Her apology would come with her own head on a pike."
+Eladrithal explained simply.
+"We work with assholes."

+They continued in silence through the town, Eladrithal's statement driving the mood of the party towards a less casual posture.
+It wasn't long before they were halted by a few of Agrandica's soldiers.
+They didn't introduce themselves, but their fair clothing and many symbolic tattoos revealed their allegiance to the Red Madam.

+Their horses were taken from them, and the party was led to a back-alley and down a set of rotting stairs.
+The stench of mildew and age flooded Eladrithal's senses causing him to cough as he and his companions are flung forward towards a table and chairs.

+From the other side of the room, a voice rang "Pardon the smell."